15 May 2026

 Politically it’s bulletproof too.
 We ran a small experiment to learn something is a much safer thing to say to a board than we changed our strategy.
 You weren’t reckless.
 You were deliberate.
 You have something written down from the start: here’s what we tested, here’s what we found, here’s what we’re doing next.

-I’m building a framework called Nimble for this.
-It’s designed for NFP digital and fundraising teams who are stuck between what they know is possible and what they’re allowed to do.
+The framework I’m building — Nimble — starts here.
+Designed for NFP digital and fundraising teams who know what’s possible and aren’t sure they’re allowed to try it.

 What is the simplest thing we can do to learn something about our supporters?